-The Automotive and Motorsport Engineering degree incorporates a work placement module.
-This module will provide you with the opportunity to link your studies to relevant professional practice in a real work environment.
-Our programme teams are able to offer support in securing an appropriate work placement where it forms part of your programme, and will work closely with you during the placement to ensure that the opportunity allows you to develop personally, professionally and academically.
+The Automotive and Motorsport Engineering degree incorporates a work based learning module.
+This module will provide you with the opportunity to link your studies to relevant professional practice in the working environment.
+Our programme teams are able to offer support in identifying appropriate work based learning activities to form part of your studies, and will work closely with you to ensure that the activities allow you to develop personally, professionally and academically.